myhjiang/Q5M2_submit_flowmap/README.md

 ## Data pre-processing
 sql.txt: a few processing steps in sql to filter inactive user and get the user's "nationality".
-Resulting data is exported to csv files. make_data.py: get country level user count and flow between countries.
+Resulting data is exported to csv files. make_data.py: get country level user count and flow between countries. <br>
 **Notice: networkx 1.10 is required to run the script proporly**